rawrmaan/restyped-giphy-api/README.md

 ## RESTyped typings for the Giphy API

-Quickly and easily use the wonderful Giphy API in TypeScript with end-to-end typing!
+Quickly and easily use the wonderful Giphy API in TypeScript with type checking for URL endpoints and query params!

 ## How to use it